Salinas Lettuce strike of 1934: Filipino field workers: background to the Salinas lettuce strike

-US takes possession of the Phillipines and increased immigration to US 1898 - 1934
+US takes possession of the Philippines and increased immigration to US 1898 - 1934

 In 1898, the United States of America took over colonial possession of the Philippines from Spain.
 The Filipinos, now under an American operated school system, became infatuated with the idea of the United States as a place of opportunity for them.
 The US passed the 1882 Chinese Exclusion Act and restricted labor availability further with the Asian Exclusion Act statute of the Immigration Act of 1924, demanded a new source of cheap labor.
 As U.S. nationals, the Filipinos were exempt from immigration laws that kept most other Asians, namely the Chinese and Japanese, out and they began flooding in to fill the void.
 Most of these immigrants were single men with limited education, usually high school, between the ages of 18 and 25.
 Many of these young men sought to work part-time while also earning an education in hopes of achieving the American Dream like so many immigrants before them.